CapSte42/sig_guard/README.md

 The sigsegv_guard library sets up a signal handler for SIGSEGV that captures the current stack trace using the backtrace and backtrace_symbols functions.
 It then uses the addr2line utility to translate the addresses into readable file names and line numbers, which are printed to the standard output.

+## Sometimes it can be inaccurate, indicating the line after the function that is called within which the SIGSEGV occurs.
+I don't know why.

 # Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.